Shortest paths in planar domains with hyperbolic type metrics: Dijkstra's Algorithm and Approximation of Geodesics

 \begin{nonsec}{\bf Implementation of an algorithm for approximation of geodesics.} Due to practical concerns with the numerical approximation, we use a version of the conformal density function modified from the usual definitions of hyperbolic and quasihyperbolic densities. \end{nonsec}

-\begin{nonsec}{\bf Dijkstra's algorithm and weighted metrics.} We first generate a weighted undirected weighted graph $G^*=(V,E,W)$ with mesh size $h$, direction parameter $m$ and definition of neighborhood points defined in \ref{eq: ngbh_set}, and then apply Dijkstra algorithm on $G^*$.
+\begin{nonsec}{\bf Dijkstra's algorithm and weighted metrics.} We first generate an undirected weighted graph $G^*=(V,E,W)$ with mesh size $h$, parameter $m$ and definition of neighborhood points defined in \ref{eq: ngbh_set}, and then apply Dijkstra algorithm on $G^*$.
 The precise definition of the applied method is given as in Algorithm \ref{alg:combined_algorithm}.

 \end{nonsec}

 \begin{nonsec}{\bf Remark.} It should be noted that a straight-forward application of the above methods leads to low efficiency because in most cases it is enough to carry out the refinement in a subdomain instead of the whole domain.
 Therefore, it is better to generate the uniform mesh in the region around $a^*, b^*$, defining $x_{\min},x_{\max},y_{\min},y_{\max}$ as below: